tweag/python-monorepo-example/2018-09-27-capability.md

   deriving (Functor, Applicative, Monad) via (ReaderT CounterCtx IO)
 ```

-Note, that we use `ReaderT` in the deriving via clause as a strategy
+Note that we use `ReaderT` in the deriving via clause as a strategy
 to derive the basic `Functor`, `Applicative`, and `Monad` instances.

 Deriving the writer capabilities makes use of a large set of newtypes